DragRedSim/docker-clrmamepro/README.md

 * `/path/to/clrmamepro`: This is where the application stores its configuration, datfiles, roms and any other files needing persistency.

+NOTE: it is currently necessary to map each folder individually.
+This is because the parent folder (`/opt/clrmamepro`) also contains the executable file for this program, as part of the built image.
+Attempting to map directly to this folder will cause the application to be unable to be found.

+You may also want to bind mount some of the files used for configuration by CLRMamePro, to make adjusting the configuration easier.

-Browse to `http://your-host-ip:5800` to access the Picard GUI.
+Browse to `http://your-host-ip:5800` to access the CLRMamePro GUI.
 The mounted volumes are located under `/opt/clrmamepro`.

 ### Environment Variables